score-json/nlohmann_json/.dotstop_extensions/README.md

 - type: JSON_testsuite
   name: "compliance tests from json.org;expected failures"
   path: "tests/src/unit-testsuites.cpp"
-  test_suite_paths:
+  test_suite_paths: # List of JSON file paths (strings) to load from the test data branch
     - "/json_tests/fail2.json"
     - "/json_tests/fail3.json"
   description: "invalid json"
-  remove_other_test_data_lines: False # optional, the default value is True
+  remove_other_test_data_lines: False # optional, the default value is True; Removes all other test data lines in the test case or in a section of the test case, as given by the value of "name"
 ---
 ```

 ## FunctionReference

-The content of a `FunctionReference` is given by the code inclusive all comments of a C++ function within a class in a specified file in the repository.
-The specific position, i.e. start- and end-line, of the code within that file is not part of the content.
+A `FunctionReference` identifies and extracts the full source code of a single C++ member function that is defined inside a class in a given header file.
+The content includes all comments and spans from the function’s signature line through its closing brace.
+If multiple definitions with the same name exist inside the class, an overload index can be used to select the nth one from top to bottom.

+The reference uses a name in the format `ClassName::FunctionName` together with the file path to find the class and the matching function inside the class body.
+When an overload index is provided, it selects the nth function definition encountered within the class; if no index is given, the first definition is used.
+The content returned for hashing is the function’s exact source code, and the documentation renders it as a C++ code block with an optional description shown above.
+This reference is intended for inline method definitions within headers and does not cover out-of-class implementations.

 For the `FunctionReference` an example is:
 ```